 3. CCF is provisioned with the information of a Group Resource Owner (GRO) which indicates UE 1 as the authorized RO (e.g. by business relationship between the group of UEs) to provide resource owner authorization for the resources belonging to the UEs in this group.

+NOTE: In this release of the specification group context information is provisioned by the CAPIF administrator as specified in Annex E and the other mechanisms are out of scope of this release.